What is a Broker Dealer?

-- The broker has to ensure there is enough liquidity in the market and also cater to the requirement of what its client desire for.
+- The broker has to ensure there is enough liquidityLiquidityLiquidity is the ease of converting assets or securities into cash. in the market in the market and cater to the requirement of what its client desires.

-- Brokers also play a key role in raising capital for companies by going into the free market and seeking investors to invest in a particular company
+- Brokers also play a key role in raising capital for companies by going into the free market and seeking investors to invest in a particular company.

 - They act as the intermediary between investors and the company where one wants to invest.

-- Dealers are the ones who act on the stance of the brokerage firm itself and initiate the transaction for the account of the firm
+- Dealers are the ones who act on the stance of the brokerage firm itself and initiate the transaction for the account of the firm.